 Psychological treatments can also help you change your thinking patterns and improve your coping skills so you’re better equipped to deal with life’s stresses and conflicts.
 As well as supporting your recovery from depression, psychological therapies can also help you stay well by identifying and changing unhelpful thoughts and behavior.

 The last thing that will be on your mind when you are depressed is exercise but it is proven that physical benefits gained from exercise can help improve mood and reduce depression.

-Exercises releases feel-good endorphins which enhances the sense of well being.
+Exercise releases feel-good endorphins which enhance the sense of well-being.
 It also helps you to remove your mind from negative things.

 Doing 30 minutes or more of exercise a day for three to five days a week may significantly improve depression or anxiety symptoms.
 It may take less time exercising to improve your mood If you do more-vigorous activities, such as running or bicycling.

 The mental health benefits of exercise and physical activity may last only if you stick with it over the long term, another good reason to focus on finding activities that you enjoy.

 Depressed people always think down on themselves.
 They sometimes blame themselves for what they are going through.
 Whenever you are doubting yourself and feeling worthless, always remember that it’s depression acting on your mind, not your real thought.
 Never take those thoughts seriously and believe they will pass in no time.